csse-uoft/SNM-I/doc/src/content/docs/project-setup.md

   - **firefox:** Go to Preferences → Privacy & Security → View certificates →
     Servers → Add Exception → add `localhost:5000`

-5. Create the mongoDB and graphDB docker images.
+5. Create the mongoDB and graphDB docker containers.
 To do this, you need to first start the docker daemon.
 If you installed the docker desktop (eg. `brew install --cask docker`), this might be done for you already.
 Open the docker app to start the daemon.